TylerBarnes/gatsby-plugin-transition-link/readme.md

 ### to

-`to` is used exactly the same as in gatsby-link.
+Used exactly the same as in gatsby-link.

 ### exitFor

-`exitFor` is the time in milliseconds your animation will take to finish.
+The time in milliseconds your animation will take to finish.
 The exiting page will unmount after this.

 ### exitFn

-`exitFn` is a function that will be called as soon as the link is clicked.
+A function that will be called as soon as the link is clicked.
 You should use it to trigger your exit animation.
 It receives a property that returns the value from the `exitFor` prop.
 ex:

 ```jsx